Sammaye/yii2-abtest/README.md

 ## Adding it to your configuration

-Easiest thing is to just show example of my configuration:
+Easiest thing is to just show an example of my configuration:

 	'test' => [
 		'class' => 'sammaye\abtest\Test',